 - Produce a rental contract or title to a property that complies with Immigration requirements.

 - Provide all of the local documents which I can complete for you.
 You will also require a basic medical interview normally the day following the application.

-- Produce the bank transfer slip to AFA for payment of the Government deposit of 50,000 euro per shareholder.
+- Produce the bank transfer slip to AFA for payment of the Government deposit of 50,000 euro per shareholder (Unless the exemption approval has been granted as above).
 This transfer must be made in advance of the application and does involve its own complications if not done correctly.

 - (Later) Provide to Immigration the company documents and the local license to operate from the Parish.

 - (Later) Provide to Immigration the proof from CASS that you have commenced contributions.

 If you intend relocating with children, please see my section for relocating to Andorra with a family where extra documents are required in support of children'a application.